Learning from N-Tuple Data with M Positive Instances: Unbiased Risk Estimation and Theoretical Guarantees

-A recurring practical theme is that \emph{aggregate} labels are easier to collect than instance labels.
+A recurring practical theme is that aggregate labels are easier to collect than instance labels.
 Labels from Label Proportions (LLP) replace per-instance annotation with bag-level class proportions and can be learned via distributional constraints \cite{SHI20189, ding2017learning}.
 Multi-instance learning (MIL) similarly exploits bag-level signals \cite{ilse2018attention, carbonneau2018multiple}.
-However, a known limitation of \emph{pure} LLP is \emph{non-identifiability when all bags share the same class proportion}: if every bag has the identical positive rate, the constraints collapse to matching a single global mean, leaving many degenerate solutions and little instance-level supervision.
-By contrast, many applications provide an \emph{exact positive count} per tuple (e.g., an image contains exactly $m$ positive regions among $n$ proposals).
-This signal retains the collection/privacy advantages of LLP while differing structurally: the tuple size $n$ and the \emph{exact} count $m$ are known, but positions are unobserved.
+However, a known limitation of pure LLP is non-identifiability when all bags share the same class proportion: if every bag has the identical positive rate, the constraints collapse to matching a single global mean, leaving many degenerate solutions and little instance-level supervision.
+By contrast, many applications provide an exact positive count per tuple (e.g., an image contains exactly $m$ positive regions among $n$ proposals).
+This signal retains the collection/privacy advantages of LLP while differing structurally: the tuple size $n$ and the exact count $m$ are known, but positions are unobserved.
 In light of these observations, we focus on the exact–count variant of aggregate supervision.
-Rather than treating it as yet another supervision type parallel to LLP/MIL, we ask: \emph{Can tuple-level counts be turned into a principled, trainable objective with finite-sample control, even when across-tuple variation is minimal?} This perspective motivates the NTMP formulation below.
+Rather than treating it as yet another supervision type parallel to LLP/MIL, we ask: Can tuple-level counts be turned into a principled, trainable objective with finite-sample control, even when across-tuple variation is minimal?
+This perspective motivates the NTMP formulation below.